JohntyKoli/vuelibraryapi/README.md

 ## About Vue Libraray Api
-This is an Api for creating updated and deleated books in the library
+This is an Api for creating updated and deleated books in the library this is completly written in laravel 9.
+To read about laravel visit <a src="https://laravel.com" target="_blank" >Laravel</a>

+## Prerequist
+PHP >=8.0
+composer

+# Setup